Mobility-Aware Cache Framework for Scalable LLM-Based Human Mobility Simulation: Introduction

 A natural way to reduce repeated LLM calls is \emph{response caching}, where input--output query pairs are stored locally and reused whenever a similar query arises.
 This caching paradigm has proven effective in many domains such as e-commence~\cite{zhao2025explainable}, intelligent QA systems~\cite{couturier2025semantic} and Machine Translation~\cite{gim2024prompt}.
 Note that this paradigm is orthogonal to other caching mechanisms such as KV caching~\cite{jin2024ragcache,zheng2023efficiently}, and we provide a comparison in the related work section.
 However, response caching suppresses diversity.
-Common queries—such as \emph{``What is the next activity for a software engineer who has just finished work?''}—often hit the same cached answer, for example a nine‑to‑five schedule, even though real workers also take night shifts, overtime, or flexible hours.
+Common queries, such as \emph{``What is the next activity for a software engineer who has just finished work?''}, often hit the same cached answer, for example a nine‑to‑five schedule, even though real workers also take night shifts, overtime, or flexible hours.
 The resulting lack of behavioral variation lowers simulation fidelity (see Section~\ref{sec:cache_matter} and Section~\ref{sec:eva_group}).

-To overcome this limitation, we design a new caching paradigm in which we cache the reasoning steps produced by LLMs when generating mobility data, rather than directly caching the final responses.
-This paradigm is motivated by prior work~\cite{shao2024chain,jiawei2024large}, which indicates that mobility behaviors are typically generated via multi-step reasoning processes.
-By representing reasoning steps as nodes in a tree, we can flexibly recombine existing cached reasoning steps to obtain new responses, which enhances reusability and diversity (as shown in Figure~\ref{fig:pipeline}).
-We name it \textit{reconstructible caches}.
-A straightforward implementation would represent reasoning steps in natural language and reconstruct reasoning chains by concatenating steps from multiple cached chains.
-However, although this method increases response diversity, it does not guarantee mobility awareness (e.g., inherent spatial or temporal constraints in mobility patterns~\cite{zhang2024spatial,wang2024spatiotemporal}), thus limiting fidelity.
+To overcome this limitation, we design a new caching paradigm: rather than caching an LLM's final responses, we cache the intermediate reasoning steps it produces while generating mobility data.
+This design builds on prior work~\cite{shao2024chain,jiawei2024large} showing that mobility behaviors are typically produced through multi-step reasoning rather than a single step.
+We represent these reasoning steps as nodes in a tree, so that cached steps can be recombined into new reasoning chains (Figure~\ref{fig:pipeline}).
+This recombination lets a single cached step serve many responses, improving both reuse and diversity.
+We call the resulting approach \textit{reconstructible caches}.
+A straightforward implementation would keep each step as natural-language text and build new chains by concatenating steps from different cached chains.
+This increases diversity, but it cannot ensure mobility awareness, such as the spatial and temporal constraints inherent to human movement~\cite{zhang2024spatial,wang2024spatiotemporal}, and therefore limits fidelity.